The cervical spine is the most superior portion of the vertebral column, lying between the cranium and the thoracic vertebrae.

 In more severe cases, fractures can occur to any of the cervical vertebrae as they are suddenly compressed by rapid deceleration.
 Again, since the vertebral foramen is large there is less chance of spinal cord involvement.

-Such an injury is likely to be lethal, as either the fracture fragments or the force involved are likely to rupture the spinal cord, causing deep unconsciousness, respiratory and cardiac failure, and death.
+Such an injury is likely to be lethal, as either the fracture fragments or the force involved are likely to rupture the spinal cord; causing deep unconsciousness, respiratory failure and cardiac failure.

 Fracture of the Dens